AirshipWeb/airship-website/src/pages/blog/airship-update-december-2020.md

 So we need a way to have multiple Kubernetes clusters, preferably in a single hardware region.
 We examined several ways to segregate these out, including:
 - Splitting up a datacenter into multiple Airship managed regions
-- Deploying infrastructure using tools like OpenStack or Kubevert (essentially enabling a single large undercloud cluster, like in Airship 1, to provision multiple clusters above it)
+- Deploying infrastructure using tools like OpenStack or Kubevirt (essentially enabling a single large undercloud cluster, like in Airship 1, to provision multiple clusters above it)

 <br>